-While many of may fear for their safety and do nothing in the face of adversity, there are some who are not afraid to confront criminals in real time, in spite of the risk it presents.
-Meet brave and fearless Alpha Balde, a father of eight from Guinea in West Africa and Kenya Bradix, Longtime Planet Hollywood bouncer.
+While many may fear for their safety and do nothing in the face of adversity, there are some who are not afraid to confront criminals in real-time, in spite of the risk it presents.
+Meet brave and fearless Alpha Balde, a father of eight from Guinea in West Africa, and Kenya Bradix, a Longtime Planet Hollywood bouncer.

 Both men manifested humanitarian bravery in an incident that occurred in New York Times Square, where a driver ran his car into crowds of pedestrians.